ButcherDing/ButcherDing/README.md

 - A background in sustainability and education.
 I care a lot about learning, sharing my knowledge with others, and the impact of the things I do.

 - Social science.
-Being methodical about understanding people (incl. users, co-workers), their needs, the organisations/groups they belong to, and how it all fits together (the big picture).
+Being methodical about understanding people (incl. users, co-workers), their needs, the organisations/groups they belong to, and how it all fits together.
 For example I conducted the research for and co-wrote [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219607).

 - Proven track record of delivering on complex projects in a real collaborative professional environment (as environmental social scientist).